oneapi-src/oneDAL/docs/source/contribution/threading.rst

 Thread-local Storage (TLS)
 **************************

-Lets consider you need to compute a dot product of two arrays.
+Consider you need to compute a dot product of two arrays.
 Here is a variant of sequential implementation:

 .. include:: ../includes/threading/dot-sequential.rst